HadrienGardeur/web-speech-recommended-voices/README.md

 * `localService` indicates if a voice is available for offline use and it seems to be working as expected, which is why the current list of recommended voices doesn't contain that information.
 * `lang` seems to be mostly reliable across implementations, returning a language using BCP 47 language tags, with the main language in downcase and the subtag in uppercase (`pt-BR`).
 * There are unfortunately a few outliers:
-	* On Android, Samsung and Chrome use an underscore as the separator instead (`en_us`)
+	* On Android, Samsung and Chrome use an underscore as the separator instead: `en_us` ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/13))
-	* While Firefox on Android gets even more creative, using three letter codes for languages and adding an extra string at the end (`eng-US-f000`)
+	* While Firefox on Android gets even more creative, using three letter codes for languages and adding an extra string at the end: `eng-US-f000` ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/17))
 * `default` is meant to indicate if a voice is the default voice for the current app language.
 In theory this should be extremely useful, but in practice it's really hard to use due to inconsistencies across implementations, limited context (system default vs user default) and the lack of capability for setting a default voice per language.
 * In addition to the use of `default`, implementers should always consider using the `Accept-Language` HTTP header as well, as it contains an ordered list of preferred language/region for a given user.